Queensland Cultural Centre: Ancillary services plant

 Adjacent to QM is a tall, freestanding outbuilding that houses a service facility that provides common mechanical services for the entire QCC.

 Cultural Centre Forecourt

-The Cultural Centre forecourt is a apartment, open, landscaped plaza along the riverfront on the southeast side of the QPAC.
+The Cultural Centre forecourt is an apartment, open, landscaped plaza along the riverfront on the southeast side of the QPAC.
 The forecourt provides access to the Cremorne Theatre and other functions of the QPAC, as well as to the underground parking garage below; the adjacent street leads to the underground parking garage below the QAG.

 Pedestrian spine including the Whale Mall

 A wide, concrete pedestrian plaza extends from the Melbourne Street entrance of the QPAC, bridges Melbourne Street, runs between QM and QAG, and opens into the common plaza of SLQ and GOMA.
 Between QM and QAG, it forms a large axial spine known as Whale Mall, encompassing a large-volume space lit by barrel-vaulted skylights, housing slot windows to QAG and secondary entrances to QM.